markusmoenig/Eldiron/Readme.md

 The game engine contains client and server modules, although currently no multi-player options exist yet, the code has been written with multi-player support in mind from the ground up.

+Support for retro 3D areas like dungeons is upcoming.
+In general I want to explore many different ways to display and create content, from procedurally created tiles to 3D assets.
+These kind of features will get implemented over time.

 Join the community on [Discord](https://discord.gg/ZrNj6baSZU).

 ## Installation